-- A. When the IG issues a report to the Chairman of the City Council Committee on Committees, Rules and Ethics regarding an investigation of an Alderman or City Council employee, the Chairman has 14 days to forward the report to the person with authority to take action recommended in the report, who has 30 days to provide a written response.
-If the report calls for action by the Chairman, he/she has 60 days from receipt to respond.
-OIG may approve one 60-day extension to the time to respond. - B. When the IG issues a report to another ultimate jurisdictional authority (as that term is defined in MCC § 2-56-025(b)), that person has 30 days to provide a written response.
+- A. When the IG issues a report to the Chairman of the City Council Committee on Committees, Rules and Ethics regarding an investigation of an alderman or City Council employee, the Chairman has 14 days to forward the report to the person with authority to take action recommended in the report, who has 30 days to provide a written response.
+If the report calls for action by the Chairman, they have 60 days from receipt to respond.
+OIG may approve one 60-day extension to respond. - B. When the IG issues a report to another ultimate jurisdictional authority (as that term is defined in MCC § 2-56-025(b)), that person or entity has 30 days to provide a written response.
 OIG may approve one extension of 30 additional days or less to respond.